Professional Drone Surveying Services Ireland - Survey-Grade Accuracy

 Drone Services Ireland is recognised as one of Ireland’s leading drone survey companies, providing the highest quality digital aerial surveys.
 We provide data-only collection services for many companies that process their own data, or we can do that for you as part of the deliverables.

-We have spent thousands of hours perfecting our workflows and heavily invested in the latest hardware and software to give you the best drone surveying solutions in the country.
+We have spent thousands of hours perfecting our workflows and have heavily invested in the latest hardware and software to provide you with the best drone land surveying solutions in the country.

 Adding high-precision GPS or an RTK/PPK solution increases overall accuracy.
 Survey ground control points (GCPs) can be input to orthorectify the image and verify its accuracy when used as checkpoints.

 We use a combination of RTK and PPK workflows, depending on conditions such as mobile data coverage on the project and use the most suitable workflow.
-We cater to all sites, from a few acres to hundreds of hectares.
+We cater to sites of all sizes, ranging from a few acres to hundreds of hectares.
 We price accordingly; the more significant the drone survey, the more time and processing will be involved.

 This highly detailed output is accurate regarding global position and elevation, and it can be output in local coordinate systems such as the Irish Transverse Mercator (IRENET95) and Malin Head vertical datum.